Lead Generation Guide

 Lead generation in digital marketing requires several methods and processes.
 Typically, it’s a combination of key efforts like email capture, content creation and distribution, thought leadership, SEO, and PPC, just to name a few.

 But at the foundation of all of these digital marketing lead generation efforts is content.
-In fact, 47% of buyers viewed 3-5 pieces of content before engaging with a sales rep. Which means that creating great content to fuel lead generation before you can even get a conversation started.
+In fact, 47% of buyers viewed 3-5 pieces of content before engaging with a sales rep. This means that creating great content to fuel lead generation before you can even get a conversation started.

 Create relative, educational content.